sac95verma/django-swapi/README.md

 - Run `pipenv shell`
 - Once dependencies are updated.
 Rename the `db.sqlite3.example` to remove .example
 - Use `python manage.py migrate` to create the tables
-- Use `python manage.py cron add` to add the crons
+- Use `python manage.py crontab add` to add the crons
 - Use `python manage.py runserver 9001` to start the app.

 ## For running tests